PhillipHage202/mini-project/README.md

 # QA-Practical-Project

 # Brief
 The brief provided to us for this project sets the following out as its overall objective: To create a service-orientated architecture application, which must be composed of at least 4 services that works together.
-The services must be deployed by using docker to containerized the services and using docker swarm as a orchestration tool to deploy it out to the cluster.

 In addition to what has been set out in the brief, I am also required to include the following: